 You will pay any non-approved program fees directly to the organization/university sponsoring the program.

 You may or may not be eligible for financial aid for your non-approved program.
-Review student financial aid information and consortium agreement details provided by the Office of Student Financial Aid (OSFA).
+It is solely your responsibility to confirm this.
 Please consult OSFA directly for more information.